prakashwagle/mcp-whatsapp-business-api/README.md

 # WhatsApp Business API MCP Integration

-A Node.js application for integrating with the WhatsApp Business API using the Meta Cloud Platform (MCP).
+A Node.js-based Model Context Protocol (MCP) Server implementation that provides a standardized interface for MCP clients to interact with the WhatsApp Business API

 ## Features